 So I am interested in the problem of how to attain a symbolic representation of a common id’s negative vital status.
 It is not just the individual’s drive which is pronounced dead, but rather the drive of a community.
 But individuals may have to share this symbolic death according to their own drive-forms.
 This concerns the sublimation of the tombstone, which is a matter of negotiated singularity, so that the members of a community feel the deadness of their drives is represented in the symbol.

-To consider the present life one lives as already postmordem is a hermeneutic decision.
-This relates to the problem of the origins of psycho-pathology.
+To consider the present life one lives as already postmordem would be a radical hermeneutic decision.
+This implies a decision on the problem of the origins of psycho-pathology.
 The point is not to decide whether the problem is in nature, or in humanity, or in civilization.
 The image of a past healthier life only needs to function as an artificial foil.
 The problem is to construct symbolic fantasies that cover the singular form of one’s wounds.

 The question of when the id died can have an answer: the id died at the beginning of the last century.
 So we posit a fantasy of the id-life of the empires that covered much of the earth, the Austro-Hungarian, Ottoman, Russian, Qing… these states provided a principality of pleasure that contained the id in a subjective life-form.
 There is an archive of testamony on this cultural death event.
 I am thinking of the section on refugees in Hannah Arendt’s Origins of Totalitarianism, Walter Benjamin’s essay on the Russian storyteller, Robert Musil’s Man without Qualities, and the peculiar vision of Fernando Pessoa.
 Eric Santner outlined this area of the archive in his Royal Remains (2011), and maybe it’s not a coincidence that Santner and Schuster are apparently both at University of Chicago.
-Schuster discusses Thomas Mann’s Magic Mountain, along with a few other novels from those years.
+Schuster discusses Thomas Mann’s Magic Mountain, Italo Svevo’s Confessions of Zeno along with another novel from those years. (was it something by Stefan Zweig?)

 The problem is to relate to modernism as an industrial accident that killed us.
 The idea of what exactly was alive before that event can remain obscure.
 There is no need to elucidate that life because this idea of the former life provides only an orientation function, like what Kant called a regulative ideal.
 It is a fiction that allows us to compose our complaint against modernity on an adequite scale of magnitude.
 The question is whether this complaint can break the spell of the futurist libidinal orientation.